Sandbanks Style Optimal (similar to AirVolution)

-US IK and iSUp brand Advance Elements have come up with a sleek and innovative new angle on full dropstitch kayaks (FDS IK): The AirVolutions feature a high-pressure twin-panel/chamber ‘clamshell’ design where the upper DS panel is a demi-deck.
-With minimal stowage below the decks, it resembles a Sit-On-Top, except (though not currently offered) you could fit a spray skirt round that coaming (cockpit rim) to be sealed right off.
+US IK and iSUp brand Advance Elements have come up with a sleek and innovative new angle on full dropstitch kayaks (FDS IK): The AirVolutions feature a high-pressure two chamber ‘clamshell’ design where the upper DS panel is a demi-deck.
+With minimal stowage below the decks at each end, it resembles a Sit-On-Top, except (though not currently offered) you could fit a spray skirt round that coaming (cockpit rim) to be sealed right off.

 ‘Airvolutions do not have a ton of storage space below deck [and] are designed to be Recreational/Day Touring kayaks‘

 There are Solo and Double/Solo models with dimensions below.
-The more I study these Full DS IKs, the more I think what you gain in rigidity you pay for in weight and bulk over similar non-F DS IKs, some with just a DS floor.
-Maybe dropstitch PVC tough enough to handle the intended use and pressures is simply a heavy, bulky fabric.
+The more I study these Full DS IKs, the more I think what you gain in rigidity you pay for in weight and especially bulk over similar non-FDS IKs, some with just a DS floor.
+Maybe PVC tough enough to handle the intended use and pressures is simply a bulky fabric.
 In its wheeled duffle the folded up AirVolution2 is a massive 4 feet high and 18″ wide.
-As with many US-branded IKs, the Airvolutions are on the wide side, but it’s claimed they can be stand-up paddled if you have very good balance.
+As with many US-branded IKs, the Airvolutions are on the wide side, but it’s claimed they can be stand-up paddled if you have good balance.
 That’s me out, then!

 |Solo||13′ / 3.9m||33″ / 84cm||39lbs / 17.7kg||300lbs / 136kg|

 |Double||14.5′ / 4.5m||37″ / 94cm||52lbs / 23.5kg||550lbs / 249kg|

-Both models are rated at a high-for-DS IK 10-12 psi / 0.9 bar (though they will work with less) and have another DS IK innovation: Pressure Relief Valves (PRVs) on both panels set to purge at a lofty, iSUp-like 18psi.
-Why not 12psi so you can blithely inflate away till the PRVs hiss?
+Both models are rated at 10 psi / 0.7 bar (though they will work with less) and have another DS IK innovation: Pressure Relief Valves (PRVs) on both panels set to now purge at 14psi (2021 onwards).
+Why not 10psi so you can blithely inflate away till the PRVs hiss?
 Some pressure might be purged over a hot day from the top deck but not enough to matter.